 Blue Christmas Decor Ideas

-Like in previous years, I take one item as my inspiration piece and use it as my primary color or theme for Christmas decorating,
+Like in previous years, I take one item as my inspiration piece and use it as my primary color or theme for Christmas decorating.
+Although it may not be traditional Christmas decor, it has worked very well for me!

 This year my inspiration is the blue velvet pillows on my couch.
 I’ve incorporated shades of blue, touches of white, as well as lots of pretty silver mercury glass ornaments into my tree’s color scheme — and kept everything else simple with lots of greenery.